deevidh/docker-ecs-cicd-test/README.md

 # docker-ecs-cicd-test

-Repository to test using GitHub Actions to build a simple docker application, push it to ECR, and then deploy to ECS.
+This repository tests using GitHub Actions to build a simple docker application, push it to ECR, scan for security vulnerabilities using Trivy, then render a new a ECS task definition and use it to deploy an ECS Service.

 Some further documentation can be found in the subdirectories.